Pointwise explicit estimates for derivatives of solutions to linear parabolic PDEs with Neumann boundary conditions: Differentiability of .

 \end{enumerate} \end{thm}

 \begin{proof}

 \textit{Proof of Item (1)}.
 This follows since $x \ra R(x)$ is bijective for $x \in [0,\zeta]$.

 \textit{Proof of Item (2) and (3)}.
-The proof of this Item is divided in 5 steps.
+The proof of these items is divided in 5 steps.
 Steps from 1 to 4 follow closely the proof of \cite{DeuZa}, after taking into account the double barrier.
 The proof of Step 5 is different from \cite{DeuZa} and takes into account that the drift is not $C^{0,1}$ everywhere and has time dependence.